openconfig/gnmic/docs/user_guide/inputs/jetstream_input.md

 For scaling across multiple consumers, deploy multiple gNMIc instances with different consumer names.
 Each instance will create its own durable consumer on the stream.

+With JetStream **workqueue** retention, only one consumer may deliver a given message.
+When `num-workers` is greater than `1`, gNMIc still uses a single underlying durable consumer shared by all workers on that instance so the stream is not accidentally configured with multiple competing consumers.

 The `jetstream` input will export received messages to the configured `outputs`.
 Optionally, `event-processors` can be applied when using event format.

 ```yaml